Arugula Salad With Peaches and Walnut Dressing

-This beautiful arugula peach salad with walnut dressing puts those juicy summer peaches in the spotlight and is easy to prep ahead.
+This beautiful arugula salad with peaches and walnut dressing puts those juicy summer peaches in the spotlight and is easy to prep ahead.
 Just add the deliciously rich, nutty walnut dressing before serving.

 The two main components of this peach salad are fresh peaches and walnut dressing.
 Beyond that, build in whatever you like or have on hand.